Ruben Kihuen: Response

+In January 2019, Kihuen ran for a Las Vegas City Council seat but was defeated in the primary, coming in third.

 Electoral history

 Post legislative career

-Ruben Kihuen became the External Relations Director for the Las Vegas non profit the Immigrant Home Foundation / Fundacion Casa de Los Migrantes after leaving the United States Congress.
-Among his duties there was publicizing a Covid vaccination drive among Spanish speaking immigrants and their families.
+After leaving Congress, Kihuen became the external relations director for Las Vegas' Immigrant Home Foundation (Fundacion Casa de Los Migrantes).
+Among his duties was publicizing a COVID-19 vaccination drive among Spanish-speaking immigrants and their families.